Youngestdev/abdul.codes/content/posts/linked_lists.md

 ![Linked List Representation](./imgs/linked-list-repr.png)

-> In summary, a linked list is a connection of nodes pointing to each other in no manner, actually.
+> In summary, a linked list is a collection of nodes pointing to each other in no manner, actually.

 ## Types of Linked Lists